Zenfulcode/CommercifyGO/docs/product_api_examples.md

 This document provides example request bodies and responses for the product system API endpoints.

+## Important Notes

+- **All products must have at least one variant**: Every product in the system is required to have at least one product variant.
+If no variants are specified when creating a product, a default variant will be automatically created using the product's basic information.
+- **SKUs are variant-specific**: All SKU-based operations (like adding items to checkout) must use variant SKUs, not product numbers.
+- **Product numbers are deprecated**: While products still have product numbers for backward compatibility, all SKU lookups are now performed against variant SKUs.

 ## Public Product Endpoints

 ### List Products